What is a social worker?

 Social work for social change

-Social workers who become qualified via the Frontline programme or learn leadership and other skills at a later stage of their career via our other programmes share our charity’s vision and mission, and therefore have a deep understanding of their potential to bring about wider social change.
+Social workers who become qualified via the Frontline programme or learn leadership and other skills at a later stage of their career via the Pathways programme share our charity’s vision and mission, and therefore have a deep understanding of their potential to bring about wider social change.

 We believe that as a result of our programmes, they are highly equipped with the skills needed to work effectively with families and to create lasting and sustainable change.
 Our programmes have a strong emphasis on relationship-based practice, and therefore our social workers unfailingly put children’s needs at the heart of all of their decision making.
 They take the time to get to know the families they work with, and put relationships above process.